Infertility Tests for Men

 - Sex hormone binding globulin (SHBG)

-Biopsy.
-In some instances, a biopsy of testicular tissue can identify infertility problems such as sperm production, abnormal growths, tumors, or incomplete growth or maturation of reproductive organs.
+In some instances, a biopsy of testicular tissue can identify infertility problems such as sperm production, abnormal growths, tumors, or underdeveloped reproductive organs.